LASER3284/LoRaScouter/README.md

 - Then, attached to your driver station (or wherever), this data is received by another BSFrance LoRa32u4 II module running the `Receiver/Receiver.ino` Arduino program.
    * This script more or less operates in the same process as the sender, but in reverse; This script practically just sends the data to the host PC via Serial as soon as it receives it (usually every other 500ms).
 - This driver station/pit laptop is running the `Driver_Station/ReceiverReceiver.py` (you'll notice a trend with the naming), which automatically monitors the serial port.
    * NOTE: If you decide to attach this to your driver station laptop, please note that under the rules, you *cannot* have any form of wireless communication at the field itself.
-It's advised to just unplug the LoRa module from your laptop entirely.
+We advise that you just unplug the LoRa module from your laptop entirely (or leave it in the pits).
    * This python script automatically monitors the serial ports (at 9600 baud rate), reading data until it sees that same EOF structure from earlier.
    * Then this JSON data can be custom processed and loaded through the power of LoRa!